 The benefits of these features?
-You’d get an immense amount of impressions, click-throughs, and installs by a very relevant audience.
+You’d get an immense amount of impressions, click-throughs, and installs from a very relevant audience.

 On top of that, featured apps receive a mark of authentication.
 A feature says, Apple verifies this app as one of high-quality design and functionality.
 This added level of trust leads to increased installs.

-Getting featured is no simple task.
+Getting featured is no simple task and requires working on your Apple App Store ASO.
 But, it’s one that is worth your time and effort.
 First, let’s remember that Apple is as much a design company as it is a tech company.
 They love their sleekness and this love is transferred into their content curation.
 To get your app featured in Apple’s App Store, it has to have the following.

 No surprise here.
 A sleek UI is essential to getting Apple to highlight your app.
 They don’t give away app design awards for no reason.
 Apple knows that a good UX/UI can make all the difference when it comes to mobile.

 Mobile users are used to gorgeously designed apps.
 If your app works well but looks like it was made in 2010 that’s not going to cut it.

 Mobile means limited space.
 So every aspect of your app design has to be purposeful and developed both beautifully and intuitively.
 Users shouldn’t be confused when opening your app.
 Functions need to feel natural and flow uninterrupted.

 The best way to figure out whether your app is intuitive for its users is to ask your users.
 Get a group of testers together who fit into your target audience and ask them to perform some tasks in your app.
 You can also prompt them to voice their opinions, good and bad, out loud while they’re going through your app.
 Then you’ll know exactly which points of your app’s flow are confusing and which are communicated well.

 2. Use Apple APIs and update your app regularly